anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In BRSKI-PRM, the pledge is triggered by a Registrar-Agent to create the PVR and PER.
 It is also triggered for processing of the responses and the generation of status information once the Registrar-Agent has received the responses from the registrar later in the process.

-To enable interaction as responder with a Registrar-Agent, pledges in responder mode MUST act as servers and MUST provide the endpoints provide the endpoints "tpvr", "tper", "svr", "scac", and "ser" defined in {{pledge_ep_table}} within the BRSKI-defined `/.well-known/brski/` URI path.
+To enable interaction as responder with a Registrar-Agent, pledges in responder mode MUST act as servers and MUST provide the endpoints "tpvr", "tper", "svr", "scac", and "ser" defined in {{pledge_ep_table}} within the BRSKI-defined `/.well-known/brski/` URI path.
 The optional endpoint "qps" SHOULD be supported.
 The endpoints are defined with short names to also accommodate for resource-constrained devices.

 | Endpoint | Operation                        | Exchange and Artifacts |